OutdatedDev/iRacingRPC/CONTRIBUTING.md

 - Describe the bug in as much detail as possible, including steps to reproduce it, the expected outcome, and the actual outcome.
 - Include screenshots if relevant.

+- Trying to find bugs?
+Feel free to try to break absolutely everything without modifying the code itself.

 ## Suggesting Enhancements

 - Use the issue tracker to suggest enhancements.